BambooDM/rollkit/specs/lazy-adr/adr-bitcoin.md

 * proofs from bitcoin are used for verification, it needs to work along side block syncing.
 Block syncing process will fetch stored roll ups block to compare results
 * btc roll ups block start from 1

+3. submit proofs to bitcoin layer:
+* track pending proofs to be submitted to bitcoin
+* all bitcon proofs will be submitted as **best - effort** for now, thus no use of limiting proofs batch through MaxBlobSize
+* manager will periodically publish blocks to bitcoin

 mechanism understanding:
 * how block syncing happens, why it has to stay together NewBlockEvent
 * celestia uses ipfs block store to persist blocks